coletto817/guardian-app-starter/NOTES.md

 - store API in there, and ensure the file in included in gitignore - so it won't be uploaded and push to gitHub
 - read more: https://www.pluralsight.com/guides/how-to-store-and-read-configuration-files-using-react

-2. Axios - one of the promise-based library - make fetch request easier, support older browsers, increase accessibility to user experience
+2. Axios - one of the promise-based library - make http request easier, support older browsers, increase accessibility to user experience

 **Bonus task if there's time :)**

 1. Disabled search button when term input is less than 2 letters.

-2. try refractor the codes
+2. Add images to each result. (show-fields=thumbnail) - ??

+   - How do I incorporate this into the http request or URL request?

+3. Refactoring codes into smaller chunk to increase reusability/ maintainability.

+   - structuring folders structure into components and UI

+   * Component names always start with Capital. (i.e. <Welcome />)

+4. Grid layout of cards for search result

 ## YOU CAN DO IT!

+**REMINDER**
+GIT COMMIT!